Investigation of the $l^{-}l^{+}\nu \overline{\nu}$ final state at multi-TeV muon colliders through the exclusive decay

-In particular, there also exist Kaluza-Klein (KK) towers of massive spin-2 gravitons which interact with the SM fields\cite{folga1, xiao}.\\ After the discovery of the Higgs at the Large Hadron Collider (LHC) at CERN \cite{geo,ser}, the particle content of the SM has finally been completed.
+In particular, there also exist Kaluza-Klein (KK) towers of massive spin-2 gravitons which interact with the SM fields\cite{mgfol, folga1, xiao}.\\ After the discovery of the Higgs at the Large Hadron Collider (LHC) at CERN \cite{geo,ser}, the particle content of the SM has finally been completed.
 In the Lagrangian of SM, the scale invariance is broken at or above the electroweak scale \cite{zhang, cheung}.
 At TeV scale, the scale invariant sector has been considered as an effective theory and that if it exists, it is made of unparticle suggested by Geogri \cite{georgi,georgi2} and may become part of reality.
 Based on the Banks-Zaks theory \cite{banks,chenhe}, unparticle stuff with nontrivial scaling dimension is considered to exist in our world and this opens a window to test the effects of the possible scalar invariant sector, experimentally.
 In the effective theory, below the BZ scale $\Lambda_{U}$, the form of the BZ operators matches unparticle operators and non-renormalizable operators as follows